sapcc/netbox-device-groups/docs/dev/design.md

 ## Purpose

 A device group represents a logical grouping of physical resources within which shared services will run.
-Physical devices may be associated with clusters as server hosts, network devices, and storage arrays.
-This plugin will allow users to track in which cluster(s) a particular device may reside.
+Physical devices may be associated with device groups as server hosts, network devices, and storage arrays.
+This plugin will allow users to track in which device group(s) a particular device may reside.

 ### Intended Audience and Reading suggestions